Documenting Fieldwork: Helpful Answers to Your FAQs

 Tip #3: What’s in a name?
 Everything!
 Please, please, PLEASE make sure the name on your transcript and F-FVF(s) matches the name in your BACB account EXACTLY.
 If your name has changed, tell us and update your information in your BACB account.
 It’s also a good idea to include your BACB account number on everything you send to us as an additional means of identification.
 It’s simple: If we can’t verify who you are, we can’t process your application.

 Tip #4: Can we all agree?
 Be sure the supervisor who signs your F-FVF(s) is the supervisor who can agree to the attestations you’ve made on your F-FVF(s).
 This is the supervisor who is listed on your supervision contract, and who meets all supervision requirements during the entire fieldwork timeframe you record on your F-FVF(s).
-And while we&’re talking F-FVFs, please don’t change information (i.e., cross out statements or insert new ones) on your F-FVF(s) once your supervisor has signed it/them.
+And while we’re talking F-FVFs, please don’t change information (i.e., cross out statements or insert new ones) on your F-FVF(s) once your supervisor has signed it/them.
 We have no way of knowing whether your supervisor has approved or verified the altered information.
 If you must make changes, we recommend completing a new form(s), having your supervisor sign it/them, and sending us a clean copy(ies).
-Oh, and you can always send us your F-FVF&(s) via email versus snail mail to speed up the process.
+Oh, and you can always send us your F-FVF(s) via email versus snail mail to speed up the process.

 Tip #5: Make it official.
 We require a sealed official transcript or an e-transcript sent to us directly from your institution(s).
 Make sure your transcript(s) lists all required degrees and coursework.
 Please don’t send us a photocopy of your degree or (perish the thought!) the real thing.
 If you earned your degree from one school and completed your coursework at another, we need two transcript: one from each school.
 If you completed your degree and required coursework at the same school, one transcript showing both will do the trick.

 While all this may seem pretty basic, you’d be surprised by some of the things people do when applying for certification (do we have stories!).
 Following these five simple tips will help smooth out and speed up our review of your application.
-And remember: Current application processing times, updates, and other news you need to know is available on our Customer Service Updates page.
+And remember: Current application processing times, updates, and other news you need to know is available on our Application Processing Updates page.
 For specific instructions on applying for BACB certification, visit bacb.com and select the certification that applies to you.

 All BACB blogs are intended for general information only.
 Readers should refer to bacb.com for the most up-to-date information regarding BACB policies, standards, and requirements as blog content does not replace or supersede this information.
 All BACB blogs are the property of the BACB and may not be commercially reproduced or edited in any medium.